egeotenen/egeotenen.github.io/_pages/about.md

   - /about.html
 ---

 Hi all, this is my personal webpage!
 I'm currently a Ph.D. student in the Cognitive Science and Informatics dual degree program at Indiana University, Bloomington.
-I'm working with [Dr. Johan Bollen](https://homes.luddy.indiana.edu/jbollen/).
-My research interests lie in computational social science, autobiographical memory, language, individual differences.
+My research interests lie in autobiographical memory, language, individual differences, computational social science, and human-computer interaction.

 I earned my Cognitive Psychology MSc degree at [Sabanci University](https://www.sabanciuniv.edu/).
 I have been working with [Dr. Cagla Aydin](https://fass.sabanciuniv.edu/en/faculty-members/detail/1980) at the CLAM Lab.
 And I have been a former member of [Varol Lab](http://varollab.com/) under the supervision of [Dr. Onur Varol](http://www.onurvarol.com/).